 E-ONE Cyclone 4 door enclosed cab seating for 6 with 5 SCBA seats powered by a Cummins ISM 500HP diesel engine and Allison automatic transmission.
 Hale QMax 2000 GPM Single Stage Pump and 300 gallon water tank.
 Driver’s side pump panel has 6″ and 2.50″ intake and two 2.50″ discharges.
 Officer’s side pump panel has 6″ and 2.50″ intake and one 2.50″ and 4″ discharge.
 The 95′ Rear Mount Aerial Platform has an aluminium ladder that has a pre-piped waterway with monitor nozzle and stacked tips and breathing air to the platform.
 Equipped with 3 crosslays, 8kW AMPS Hydraulic Generator and scene lights.
 The truck is equipped with NFPA compliment emergency lighting and sirens.
 The truck has current pump and aerial certification and just 45,050 miles with maintenance records.
-Available late 2021/early 2022.
+Available for immediate delivery.
+Contact our office for more details or to schedule an inspection of this truck!
 Better Call Bob at 877-346-1373, He sells trucks fast!

 Manufacturers History: Founded in 1974 as Emergency-One, E-One has a staff of roughly 900 in four plants in the United States.